 Does the word “refugee” hold a personal meaning for you?

 — UK for UNHCR (@UNRefugeesUK) June 11, 2021

 Roshan went on to marry Mohamedali and they had three children.
-But during the troubles in Tanzania in 1979, as conflict and nationalisation of businesses increased, Roshan and Mohamedali fled to the UK as refugees.
+But during the troubles in Tanzania in the early 1970s, as conflict and nationalisation of businesses increased, Roshan and Mohamedali fled to the UK as refugees.

 Shazia says her grandmother often talks about their home which overlooked the sea, and their business which they were forced to leave behind.
 At that time, many South Asians in the country left with only a suitcase of belongings.

 Life was not always easy in the UK, with numerous family members living under one roof.
 However, Roshan’s positive and entrepreneurial spirit was just as strong in London as in Tanzania.
 Together with her husband she worked hard to first buy a supermarket, followed by a hotel, and then a travel agency that is still run by the family today.

 Shazia says she is inspired by her, “super-confident and happy go lucky” Grandmother, which is why she wanted her to be included in the Refugee Dictionary.